Your rent is due, but you do not have the money to cover it. What can you do? Is there any financial help available? Find out now with Cashfloat.

 First of all, keep all receipts until you have written down the amounts on your budgeting sheet.
 If you prefer to carry around a pocketbook to help you keep track, that could be optimal.
 To keep track of utility bills, paper statements can be easier to handle than online statements.
 Record all your expenses in a designated notebook.
 If you are more tech-savvy, an Excel spreadsheet can be a very handy tool to use for budgeting.
 There are also various mobile applications that specialise in helping you budget – try look for one that you feel comfy with.

 Every month, sit down and write down all your income and expenses.
 If you are spending more than your income or if you are spending your savings, you will need to work out how you can spend less each month.Each month, set yourself a limit on how much you can spend.
 The amount you can spend should be less than your income and include a sum to set aside for savings.
 Gradually, you should see your disposable income grow each month as you become more and more aware of where your spending strengths and weaknesses are and how to fine-tune them.

 Once you are spending less, work on saving more.
 Savings come in handy on many occasions.
 For starters, it will save you a lot of discomfort if you are short on your rent one month.
 It will also help you cover emergency expenses without having to rely on anyone.

-Not being able to pay your rent can be stressful and confusing, but we hope this has helped you organise your options.
+Not being able to pay your rent can be stressful and confusing, but we hope this small guide has helped you organise your options.